-There are nine centralized leaf collection drop-off sites available 24/7 to any and all Town residents from October through the end of November, weather permitting.
-All Leaf collection sites have been taken down for the 2021 leaf collection season.
-There are no spring collections.
+There are eight centralized leaf collection drop-off sites available for Town residents from October through the end of November, weather permitting.
+There are no spring collection sites.

 Look for the orange fencing and signage.
 Only place leaves in the marked containment areas.

 Dunn Heritage Park - Map

 Goodland County Park Parking Lot - Map

 Crescent Drive - Map